gikonekos/sc62015-opcode-reference/README.md

 - instruction reference text files
 - README files in English and Japanese

-Only the final reference-oriented files should be kept here.
+Only final reference-oriented files should be kept here.

 ---